Use this blood pressure diary for testing at home and keeping track of your health.

 You can have HBP for years without knowing it.
 During this time, HBP can damage the heart, blood vessels, kidneys, and other parts of the body.

-Knowing your blood pressure numbers is important, even when you're feeling fine.
+Knowing your blood pressure numbers is important, even when you’re feeling fine.
 If your blood pressure is normal, you can work with your health care team to keep it that way.
 If your numbers are too high, you can take steps to lower them and control your blood pressure.
-This helps reduce your risk for complications.
+This helps reduce your risk of complications.

 When blood pressure stays high over time, it can damage the body.
 HBP can cause: